Data-Carlos/Prep_Data_Vector_DB/README.md

-# Tutorial: Preparing arXiv Metadata for Embedding Models
+# Tutorial: Preparing arXiv Articles for Embedding Models

 In this tutorial, we'll guide you through the process of downloading, processing, and chunking a dataset of arXiv papers.
 This tutorial is essential for anyone looking to manage and utilize large text datasets, especially for applications involving machine learning and embedding models.